 Unlike most other states, there are no licensing requirements for bounty hunters in Massachusetts.
 In Massachusetts, bounty hunters should be consenting adults (at least 18 years of age), be a US citizen or resident alien, have no felony convictions, and have some investigation or law enforcement training.
 In this guide, you will find general information about becoming a bounty hunter and helpful tips for starting your career.

 Steps to a Career as a Bounty Hunter in Massachusetts

 As previously stated, Massachusetts does not regulate the bounty hunting profession.
 For that reason, there is not a specific legal process for becoming a bounty hunter in the state.
 We have compiled the below steps based on our research and expert knowledge to guide you in working as a bounty hunter in Massachusetts.

 1. Obtain the appropriate training.

 Specific training and education is not a requirement for bounty hunters in Massachusetts, but training can help you understand the legal system and bail and recovery laws in the state.
 You may wish to complete a basic civics course with a focus in Massachusetts law or even enroll in a bail enforcement training class.
-If you are unable to find training schools in Massachusetts, considering attending training in neighborhood states; learning the “ins and outs” of bounty hunting can greatly improve your chances of enjoying a successful career.
+If you are unable to find training schools in Massachusetts, considering attending training in neighboring states; learning the “ins and outs” of bounty hunting can greatly improve your chances of enjoying a successful career.
 You should look for training that covers legal issues, the court system, tracing fugitives (known as “skip tracing”), surveillance, and interviewing techniques.
 You may also consider obtaining a criminal justice degree from a two- or four-year college.
 Having some formal education can greatly increase your knowledge of the industry and may increase your chances at steady work as a bounty hunter.